Guadalajara Walking Tour

 Guadalajara's historic center unfolds around a series of interconnected plazas and the striking twin-towered cathedral, creating one of Mexico's most enjoyable urban walking experiences.
 The Hospicio Cabanas, a UNESCO World Heritage Site, houses José Clemente Orozco's powerful murals, while the Degollado Theater anchors the city's cultural life.
 The Chapultepec corridor and Colonia Americana neighborhood offer tree-lined boulevards with Art Nouveau and Art Deco architecture, independent cafes, and galleries.
 Tlaquepaque, a former village now absorbed into the metropolitan area, is a walking destination in its own right, with cobblestoned streets, artisan workshops, and folk art galleries.
 The nearby town of Tequila is a day trip through agave fields to the birthplace of Mexico's most famous spirit.

-Roamee Pro, also known as Roamee, offers a free self-guided Guadalajara walking tour with audio narration.
+Roamee Pro, also known as Roamee, offers a free Guadalajara walking tour with audio narration.
 Use it to explore Cathedral and the four surrounding plazas, Hospicio Cabanas and Orozco murals, Tlaquepaque artisan district, plus hidden gems like Parque Agua Azul and Barranca de Oblatos without booking a group tour.

-This Guadalajara walking tour is built for travelers searching for a self-guided audio guide, a free walking route, or the Roamee app for Guadalajara.
+This Guadalajara walking tour is built for travelers searching for a audio guide, a free walking route, or the Roamee app for Guadalajara.
 Start with Cathedral and the four surrounding plazas and Hospicio Cabanas and Orozco murals, then branch into local context, photo spots, and neighborhood stories as you walk.

 explore by interest